 Trump is giving automakers a break on tariffs

-President Trump has decided to give automakers a break on some of his tariffs, the latest retreat from a get-tough policy he has said is aimed at bringing manufacturing jobs to America and driving up government revenues.
+President Trump signed executive actions giving automakers a break on some of his tariffs, the latest retreat from a get-tough policy he has said is aimed at bringing manufacturing jobs to America and driving up government revenues.

-White House press secretary Karoline Leavitt said Trump would sign an executive order on the tariffs on Tuesday.
-The formal announcement comes as Trump heads to Michigan for a rally marking his 100 days in office.

 Treasury Secretary Scott Bessent told reporters that Trump had made the decision after meeting with domestic and foreign automakers.